lfenzo/deep-learning-project-archive/README.md

 # Deep Learning Project Archive

 Umbrella project housing a collection of various Deep Learning studies and POCs implemented part as study material and exercices, part as a project portfolio.
-The projects are organized in [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in order to maintain ~~my own sanity~~ better synchronization across the repos.
+Projects are managed with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in order to maintain ~~my own sanity~~ better synchronization across the repos, make sure to `git clone --recurse-submodules` them if you wish to directly access the code.

 ## Index